Noctis/kickstart/UPGRADING.md

 # Upgrading Guide

-This document talks about upgrading between different versions of Kickstart.
+This document will tell you how to upgrade your application between different versions of Kickstart.

 * From 2.3.0:
   * [From 2.3.0 to 3.0.0](#from-230-to-300)